aragon/aragon-court/docs/6-external-interface/readme.md

 # 6. External interface

-The following sections aim to describe the different external access points provided by each of the modules to complement the entry points described in [section 4](../4-entry-points).
+The following sections aim to complement [section 4](../4-entry-points)'s description of each module's external entry points with their view-only access points and emitted events.

 ## Table of Contents